ThomasMertes/seed7/src/read_me.txt

   files, linker, run-time library and operating systems.
 The result is written to version.h

-  UNISTD_H_PRESENT: TRUE, when the include file <unistd.h> is
+  UNISTD_H_PRESENT: TRUE if the include file <unistd.h> is present.
-                    present.

-  HAS_SIGNAL: TRUE, when the function signal() is present.
+  HAS_SIGNAL: TRUE if the function signal() is present.

-  HAS_SIGACTION: TRUE, when the function sigaction() is present.
+  HAS_SIGACTION: TRUE if the function sigaction() is present.

-  SIGNAL_RESETS_HANDLER: TRUE, when a signal resets the signal
+  SIGNAL_RESETS_HANDLER: TRUE if a signal resets the signal
                          handling to SIG_DFL.
-When it is FALSE the signal handler stays unchanged, when a
+If it is FALSE the signal handler stays unchanged, if a
                          signal is raised.
-When a signal handler is set with signal() an incoming signal might trigger a reset of the signal handling.
+If a signal handler is set with signal() an incoming signal might trigger a reset of the signal handling.
                          This depends on the C run-time.
-When a signal handler is set with sigaction()
+If a signal handler is set with sigaction()
                          an incoming signal always leaves the
                          signal handling unchanged.

-  restrict: Defined when the C compiler does not support the
+  restrict: Defined if the C compiler does not support the
             restrict keyword.

   likely: Macro that expands to a __builtin_expect expression,
-          when __builtin_expect is supported by the C compiler.
+          if __builtin_expect is supported by the C compiler.
           Without support of __builtin_expect the macro expands to its argument.

   unlikely: Macro that expands to a __builtin_expect expression,
-            when __builtin_expect is supported by the C compiler.
+            if __builtin_expect is supported by the C compiler.
             Without support of __builtin_expect the macro expands to its argument.

   NORETURN: Macro that expands to __attribute__ ((noreturn)),
-            when the C compiler supports this attribute.
+            if the C compiler supports this attribute.
 Without support for this attribute the macro expands to analyze empty expression.